 13. Bring carpet for the tent floor

 Having a way to add a little insulation to the floor of your tent will also help to keep you warm.
-We have some extra carpet that we bring along and put on the floor of the tent.
+We have some extra carpet we bring along and put on the tent’s floor.
 It helps keeps our feet warm while walking around without shoes.
 It also provides a comfortable place to play some games in the evening before we go to bed.

 14. If camping in the snow, pack it down

 When you are camping in the snow, you will definitely want to pack down the snow where you will be setting up your tent.
-If you set up your tent on snow that hasn’t been backed down, the floor of your tent is going to be very uneven as you walk around.
+If you set up your tent on snow that hasn’t been backed down, your tent’s floor will be very uneven as you walk around.
 Additionally, you don’t want to risk ripping the floor if you sink down too far while inside the tent.

 No one likes having to put on cold clothes in the morning.
 A great way to avoid having to put on cold clothes is to pull them inside your sleeping bag 5 minutes before you get up.
 The warmth from your body inside the sleeping bag will warm your clothes up and make it more comfortable when getting dressed.